-The transcripts below are taken from a rambling set of diary entries I made when returning to professional work after a two-year break following my TBI.
+Following are transcripts of a rambling set of diary entries I made in September 2017, shortly after returning to professional work in July 2017.
 I've decided not to attempt to explain some of the seemingly random thoughts that I expressed, as I want the notes to remain a true reflection of my thought processing at that time.

 Ruth, Olivia and I went to London for the weekend of 16th and 17th September 2017.
 We went down on a Virgin train at 09:12 and stopped overnight in Hampstead.
 We took in the London Dungeons, Camden Market, Hampstead, Ripley's Believe it or Not, Planet Hollywood.
 There'd been a serious terrorist bomb scare on the tube only the previous day, and Deb and Olivia were understandably concerned.
 The terrorist threat level was SEVERE, nevertheless we all traipsed down.
 We first walked down from Oxford Circus to Piccadilly via Regent Street and Carnaby Street, I bought a SuperDry T-shirt I'd been hankering after since Olivia and I had been to Ibiza.
 We did the London Dungeons near to the London Eye and it was very well done.
 Unfortunately, I tired out rather early and was satisfied when we left the dungeons to go up to Hampstead and get checked-in, I went to sleep for an hour or so.
 Olivia had her own single room and loved the independence.
 I introduced Ruth and Olivia to Lorenzo at La Gaffe, he was as lovely as always.
 The evening was mainly about looking around Camden, which was really authentic, and we had a nice pizza dinner.
 Ruth bought a rug for future installation into a mount on our living room wall.
 I was nonplussed with the rug, but Olivia thought it was scary.
 Ruth and I had an early get-up for breakfast at La Gaffe, we then spent a couple of hours in Hampstead, first wandering around the heath and ponds, followed by admiring the fantastic authentic architecture and streets.
 We went into a charity bric-a-brac sales event in Hampstead which was lovely.
 I began chatting to a lady who was selling pottery ware, she was Canadian and so enthusiastic about the Potteries, her favourite place in the world!
 She asked if there was any pottery in my family, so I recounted Nan Nixon, Ruth's father and one of the Wozny's best friends, Mr Woch.
 She was fascinated and it was just one of those unexpected lovely moments.
 If money was no object, I could see Ruth and I living in Hampstead, certainly my favourite part of London.
 Ruth bought some perfume bottles.